AnomalyInnovations/serverless-bundle/README.md

     externals: all
 ```

-### Externals vs forceExclude
+### Externals vs forceExclude vs excludeFiles

-The two options (`externals` and `forceExclude`) look similar but have some subtle differences.
+The three options (`externals`, `forceExclude`, and `excludeFiles`) look similar but have some subtle differences.
 Let's look at them in detail:

 - `externals`